NAVFAC Washington Takes on the Challenge of Resuming Shuttle Services During Pandemic

-Public Works Department Joint Base Anacostia-Bolling Transportation prepares their shuttles and buses to resume service during the COVID-19 pandemic.
+Eric Tucker, Public Works Department Joint Base Anacostia-Bolling transportation operations coordinator, prepares his bus to return to service during the COVID-19 pandemic utilizing a homemade plastic enclosure to prevent direct infection.

 |Date Taken: